ParadigmPacket/WolfVue/README.md

 # WolfVue: Wildlife Video Classifier

-A tool for automatically classifying trail camera videos using YOLO object detection, originally developed for The Gray Wolf Research Project.
+A tool for automatically classifying trail camera photos and videos by species using YOLO object detection, originally developed for The Gray Wolf Research Project.
+This project's main priority is for Idaho species commonly found on trailcams.

 ## Download & Setup